odoo/documentation/content/applications/productivity/discuss/advanced/ice_servers.rst

 Define a list of custom ICE servers
 ===================================

+This step is not required for the Twilio configuration.
+However, if Twilio is not configured or is not working at any given moment, Odoo will fall back on the custom ICE servers list.
+The user must define the list of custom ICE servers.

 In :menuselection:`Settings --> General Settings --> Discuss`, click the :guilabel:`ICE Servers`
 button under :guilabel:`Custom ICE server list`.